A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Introduction

-The second attempt made in this paper is to provide a new approach to the equivalence between the category of prismatic $F$-crystals and the category of lattices in crystalline representation established by Bhatt and Scholze as in Theorem~\ref{thm-intro-main-1}.
-That is, using the known equivalence between lattices in semi-stable representations and prismatic $(\varphi, \hat G)$-modules, we will establish a functor from the category of prismatic $(\varphi, \hat G)$-modules that correspond to crystalline representations to prismatic $F$-crystals, and show this functor is an equivalence.
+By proving Theorem~\ref{thm-intro-2}, we actually provide reverse engineering of the procedure described in Figure~\ref{fig:1}.
+That is, using the known equivalence between lattices in semi-stable representations and prismatic $(\varphi, \hat G)$-modules, we can establish a functor from the category of prismatic $(\varphi, \hat G)$-modules that correspond to crystalline representations to prismatic $F$-crystals.
+Moreover, we show this functor is an equivalence, thus we give a different proof of the result of Bhatt-Scholze stated in Theorem~\ref{thm-intro-main-1}.